 [ Definition of broadcast in Computer Network]

-When a source host doesn’t know the information [MAC address, IP address etc.] about the destination host, it will send a request to the special destination (broadcast MAC/IP) asking MAC address/ IP address of particular destination host.
+When a source host doesn’t know the information [MAC address, IP address, etc.] about the destination host, it will send a request to the special destination (broadcast MAC/IP) asking MAC address/ IP address of particular destination host.
 This special address is called a broadcast address.
-And, when a message sent to this address, all the host on that network/domain will listen.
+And, when a message sent to this address, all the hosts on that network/domain will listen.
 This is called broadcast.
-When a message is broadcasted in a network, the particular host will reply with required detail and others will ignore this message.
+When a message is broadcasted in a network, the particular host will reply with the required detail and others will ignore this message.

 Hub – All interface are in a same collision and broadcast domain.